Skip to content

 Configure a reverse proxy

-• Set a True-Client-IP HTTP request header (from the reverse proxy to VIP) with the IP of the end-user.
+• Set a True-Client-IP incoming HTTP request header (from the reverse proxy to VIP) with the IP of the end-user.
 Customers configuring a reverse proxy with Cloudflare may need to set a different, but equivalent header for the IP of the end-user.

+• Have valid TLS certificates on VIP for all domains mapped to a VIP application.
 VIP recommends using Let’s Encrypt TLS certificates.
 Additional instructions can be found below for mapping a proxy to pass the ACME challenge for TLS provisioning.

 • Have DNS CNAME records for public-facing domains, pointed to the proxy.
 DNS updates for a domain must be made with the domain’s DNS provider.